Skip to content

 ZFS is a combined file system and logical volume manager designed by Sun Microsystems.
 ZFS can scale to very large file system sizes and supports compression.

-ZFS greatly simplifies the process of increasing a filesystem size as required.
-The simplest approach is to add new volumes to your VM and then add them to your ZFS filesystem to grow the size of your file system.
-This can be done while the filesystem is live and file IO is occurring on the filesystem.
+ZFS greatly simplifies the process of increasing a file system size as required.
+The simplest approach is to add new volumes to your VM and then add them to your ZFS file system to grow the size of your file system.
+This can be done while the file system is live and file I/O is occurring on the file system.

 Installing ZFS